 - L-Tryptophan: this is an amino acid, most famously present in high concentration in turkey meat.
 This becomes 5HTP, which becomes serotonin, which becomes melatonin (the sleep hormone) – and that’s why the joke is that everybody goes to sleep after Thanksgiving dinner!
 I like to suggest this as the first supplement to try, because your body gets to decide what it wants to make with it (as long as you’ve got enough of the basic nutrients to facilitate the process).
 Recommended dose: 1000 mg before bedtime.

 - GABA: this inhibitory neurotransmitter has a calming effect on many patients.
 Start around 250 mg daily.

-For resistant cases, I test for neurotransmitters through a company called NeuroScience.
+For resistant cases, I do urine neurotransmitter testing.
 This tells me which neurotransmitters are high, which are low, and which precursors and cofactors an individual needs in order to help restore balance.
-Unfortunately the test is not covered by insurance, but I have found it to be very helpful for many of my more challenging patients.

 These are the Tryptophan and GABA brands that I prescribe most often: